A hilarious, moving and genuinely helpful guide to surviving anxiety by author and CALM ambassador Aaron Gillies, aka @TechnicallyRon

 How to Survive the End of the World ... helps shed light on a subject that is still misunderstood by many people - Yorkshire Post

-Aaron Gillies, aka @TechnicallyRon on twitter, is a comedian and writer.
-He has been featured in and written for The Poke, Buzzfeed, The Telegraph, The Guardian, The Huffington Post, amongst many others, and has produced viral content from 'Reasons my wife is crying' to 'a short guide to washing machine symbols' and 'a google autocompleted CV'.
+Aaron Gillies, aka @TechnicallyRon on twitter, is a comedian, writer and co-host of Conversations Against Living Miserably, a podcast created by Dave and CALM.
+Aaron has been featured in and written for The Poke, Buzzfeed, The Telegraph, the Guardian, the Huffington Post, amongst many others, and has produced viral content from 'Reasons my wife is crying' to 'a short guide to washing machine symbols' and 'a google autocompleted CV'.
 Aaron has written about mental health for many years in various publications.